Off Campus Housing Week

 Featured Event

 Looking for off-campus housing?
-Save the date for the Off- Campus Housing Fair!
-Representatives from apartment communities near the UI campus will be available to talk with you about their housing options.
-Iowa City and university resources such as Student Legal Services will also be present to help answer any questions you may have and provide options for support.
+Stop by the housing fair!
+Representatives from apartment communities near the UI campus will be available to talk with you about their housing options and availability.
+Pick up some free swag too!

 Learn about the Transit App